-If whiskey isn’t your cup of tea (ha!), you could mix up the Comte St. Germain’s poison, which is made from the St. Germaine Elderflower Liqueur.
+If whiskey isn’t your cup of tea (ha!), you could mix up the Comte St. Germain’s poison (via Outlander kitchen) which is made from the St. Germaine Elderflower Liqueur.

 Be cautious with alcoholic drinks, however.
 You’re going to be watching TV for a very long time.
 You don’t want your guests dozing off!

 What about warm, cozy drinks?
 To keep your guests peppy, you could serve them coffee or the ever-British tea.
 I also found an amazing recipe for — wait for it — Hot Buttered Jamie at baking a moment.
-Or, make hot chocolate for a themed, yummy and thoroughly non-alocholic drink.
-Why hot chocolate Remember Bree and Ian’s little chat about hot chocolate?
+Or, make hot chocolate as a non-alcoholic alternative.
+Why hot chocolate?
+Remember Bree and Ian’s little chat about hot chocolate?

-Ladies can wear long skirts and knitted shawls.
-Really, wear anything knitted.
-My favorite Outlander-inspired clothing of late is “wristers” or fingerless gloves.
+Ladies can wear long skirts and wool shrugs.
+Really, anything knitted.
+My favorite Outlander-inspired clothing of late is “wristers” or fingerless gloves (see below).
 My cousin made me a cozy pair I keep in the car, and I have this official pair I bought on my (ahem) Outlander tour of Scotland.

-Or, to take a page out of Bree’s handbook, wear breeches and an overly long shirt.
+Or, to take a page out of Bree’s handbook and wear breeches and an overly long shirt.

 You could also buy cheap gold and silver rings at a party store to wear on each finger, just like Claire.

 Men could wear plain white shirts and short pants, or dress pants.
-If they’ve got them, or can borrow them, a kilt wouldna go amiss, if he’s got one.
+A kilt wouldna go amiss, if he’s got one.
 Maybe he could borrow one!